NFC Antenna: What it is and How it Works

 Other Antenna Options

 You can find etched antennas on NFC inlays or stickers.
-But, the more advanced high-quality disc tags and NFC products like keyfobs and wristbands use other antenna alternatives.
+However, the more advanced high-quality disc tags and NFC products like keyfobs and wristbands use other antenna alternatives.
 The alternatives come in two categories: copper wire coil and PCB antennas.

 Copper wire coil antennas usually have great scan distances.
 And the number of turns can effectively increase its length for a wider read range.